Manchester attack victims include 8-year-old girl ‘loved by everyone’

 “We struggle to comprehend the warped and twisted mind that sees a room packed with young children not as a scene to cherished but as an opportunity for carnage,” May said Tuesday.

+According to the Greater Manchester Health and Social Care, a total of 119 people were taken by ambulance or went to a hospital following Monday night’s attack at Manchester Arena.
+Officials said 64 were being treated as of Wednesday and 20 of them remained in critical condition across Greater Manchester.

-The first two victims identified were just 8 and 18 years old, and at least 12 children under the age of 16 were seriously injured, officials said.
+At least 12 children under the age of 16 were seriously injured, officials said.
+An 8-year-old girl who died from her injuries is the youngest known victim in the attack.

 Saffie Rose Roussos